 During Phase 1 Fire Control return, the lift will return to the main floor as quickly as possible.
-The following operation will occur.
+The following sequence of operations will occur.

-- 1) All calls will be cancelled except the main floor car call. - 2) If the lift is travelling away from the main floor, the car will slow and stop at the next available landing, the gates will remain locked and following a short delay the lift will start to return to the main floor. - 3) If the lift is travelling towards the main floor, the lift will continue to the main floor without interruption. - 4) If the lift is at a landing with its doors open, the gate open warning will sound.
-When the gates are closed the lift will proceed to the main floor. - 5) Throughout the Fire Service Control sequence the "Fire Control" indicator will be illuminated and landing calls will remain inoperative. - 6) Once at the main floor the lift will park.
+- 1) All calls will be cancelled except the main floor car call. - 2) If the lift is travelling away from the main floor, the car will slow and stop at the next available landing, the doors will remain closed and following a short delay the lift will start to return to the main floor. - 3) If the lift is travelling towards the main floor, the lift will continue to the main floor without interruption. - 4) If the lift is at a landing with its doors open, the gate open warning will sound.
+When the gates are closed the lit will proceed to the main floor. - 5) Throughout the Fire Service Control sequence the "Fire Control" indicator will be illuminated and landing calls will remain inoperative. - 6) Once at the main floor the lift will park.